fedonizete/pomodoro-timer/README.md

 # Pomodoro Timer

-## It's a Chrome extension that help you focus !
+## A Chrome extension that help you focus !

 <br>